hanami/guides/content/v2.0/introduction/getting-started.md

 end
 ```

-Let's run that spec now to prove that it works:
+We can run that spec now to prove that it works:

 ```shell
 bundle exec rspec spec/requests/root_spec.rb